zephyrproject-rtos/zephyr/doc/guides/dts/howtos.rst

 ==========================

-If the build fails to :ref:`dts-find-binding` for a node, then either the node's ``compatible`` property is missing, or its value has no matching binding.
+If the build fails to :ref:`dts-find-binding` for a node, then either the node's ``compatible`` property is not defined, or its value has no matching binding.
 If the property is set, check for typos in its name.
 In a devicetree source file, ``compatible`` should look like ``"vnd,some-device"`` -- :ref:`dt-use-the-right-names`.